ContinuousEngineeringProject/ContinuousEngineeringPlatform/docs/CONTRIBUTING.md

 ### Commit Messages

-Commit messages must start with a capitalized and short summary (max.
+Commit messages must start with a capitalised and short summary (max.
 50 chars) written in the imperative, followed by an optional, more detailed explanatory text which is separated from the summary by an empty line.

 Commit messages should follow best practices, including explaining the context of the problem and how it was solved, including in caveats or follow up changes required.
 They should tell the story of the change and provide readers understanding of what led to it.

-If you're lost about what this even means, please see [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/) for a start.
+If you're lost about what this even means, please see [How to Write a Git Commit Message][GitCommit] for a start.

 In practice, the best approach to maintaining a nice commit message is to leverage a `git add -p` and `git commit --amend` to formulate a solid changeset.
 This allows one to piece together a change, as information becomes available.